clemsos/writings/_quora/2018-09-29-What-are-the-complementary-roles-Guangzhou-Shenzhen-Dongguan-Hong-Kong-and-Macao-will-play-in-the-Greater-Bay-Area-as-proposed-by-the-State-Council-of-China.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are the complementary roles Guangzhou, Shenzhen, Dongguan, Hong Kong and Macao will play in the Greater Bay Area as proposed by the State Council of China? - Quora
+    What are the complementary roles Guangzhou,
+    Shenzhen, Dongguan, Hong Kong and Macao will play in the Greater Bay Area as proposed by the State Council of China? - Quora
 ---